 WHY WE LIKE IT: Nearly a foot long, this military survival knife has remarkable durability and is large enough to take on any task.
 Those looking for a no-nonsense knife that has stood the test of time will love it.

 This knife was one of the very first designed for both survival and combat, originally made for marines fighting in WW2.
 Not only is it authentic – it’s also still an excellent fixed blade choice, with an especially long 7-inch blade length (total length nearly 12 inches) and durable design that’s up for anything you can throw at it.
+If you’re in the market for a big knife, suitable for any task, the Ka-Bar is the one for you.

 The 100-percent leather sheath is a perfect fit for protecting the 1095 Cro-van steel with 20-degree edge angles.
 The handle is made with stacked leather to add better gripping, and the blade is protected with an epoxy resin so it’s ready for all kinds of weather.
 This knife will be part of your best survival gear before you know it.